post-self/post-self.ink/content/extras/calls/index.md

 title: Calls for Submissions
 ---

 Here are the open calls for submissions in the Post-Self setting.
-All are open for both written and visual work — though if you are interested in incidental music or video submissions, we can make that work~
+All are open for both written and visual work — though if you are interested in incidental music or video submissions, we can make that work~ We all keep up on [Discord](https://makyo.io/ps-discord) and [Telegram](https://makyo.io/ps-telegram), feel free to join!

 ## [The *Marsh* anthology](marsh-anthology)